 Media queries are filters that help your website adapt to the proper width and height.
 These filters will change the layout of the page in order to meet the requirements of the device rendering the content.

 Principle #3: Fluid Images

 Unlike the fluid grid example, images are not fluid by nature.
-They have fixed sizing proportions.
-That would obviously cause inconsistent presentation problems across multiple screen sizes.
+They have fixed sizing proportions, which can cause inconsistent presentation problems across multiple screen sizes.

-On mobile, the user would have to zoom into different parts of the page in order to read the copy and in other cases, images could take up the entire screen, causing them to scroll.
+On mobile, the user would have to zoom into different parts of the page in order to read the copy and in other cases, images could take up the entire screen, causing the need to scroll.

 By applying a CSS/ HTML command, images acquire the necessary fluidity and automatically adjust to the relevant screen.